Best iPhone App Blockers: I Tested All 6 (2026)

 - Standout feature: Breathing-based intervention grounded in behavioral science

-4. Freedom — Best for Cross-Platform Blocking
+4. Freedom: Best for Cross-Platform Blocking

 Freedom is a cross-platform app blocker that works on iPhone, iPad, Mac, Windows, Android, and Chromebook.
 If you need to block distracting apps and websites across every device you own, Freedom is the most comprehensive option available.
 You create blocking sessions that can sync across all your devices simultaneously, so you cannot just pick up a different device when one is blocked.

 On iPhone specifically, Freedom blocks websites through a local VPN profile and blocks apps using the Screen Time API.
-The session scheduling is flexible — you can set recurring daily blocks, one-off sessions, or even a "locked mode" that prevents you from ending a session early.
+The session scheduling is flexible.
+You can set recurring daily blocks, one-off sessions, or even a "locked mode" that prevents you from ending a session early.

 The downsides: Freedom costs roughly $7 per month and its iOS app blocking is not quite as seamless as Opal's or Habit Doom's.
 The VPN-based website blocking can occasionally interfere with legitimate sites.
 And because Freedom tries to do everything on every platform, the iPhone experience does not feel as focused or well-crafted as dedicated iOS-only apps.